tonghuikang/swe-sharing/slides.md

 - Make edits and save edits (Making commits)
 - Propose to merge edits with the main version (Make pull request)
   - Automated tests will be run to check if it breaks any existing tests
-- After code review, the proposed edits are approved and combined with the main version (Merge branch)
+- After code review, the proposed edits are approved and combined with the main version (Merge branch), and then deployed live to serve customers (Push to Production)

-- There may be a second round of checking by human testers and security analysts before it is deployed to serve customers live (production)
+Takeaway - writing code is a **collaborative** and **long-term process**

 <!-- It is true that the core of software engineering is coding.
 However, it is not about writing code all day.
 Here I want to give a perspective on what else goes into writing code. -->